Remuneration Statement 2017

 In 2017, CEO Lauri Veijalainen was paid a fixed salary of EUR 486 141.
 The fixed salary consist of EUR 474 888 in cash and EUR 11 253 in fringe benefits.
 Due to the performance in 2016, performance pay of EUR 230 580 was paid in 2017.

 Veijalainen’s pension accumulates and the retirement age is determined in accordance with Finnish employment pension legislation.
 The pension will accrue on the basis of the Employees’ Pensions Act.
 A separate voluntary pension is not paid.

 If the company terminates the CEO agreement, the notice period will be 6 months, in addition to which the CEO will be entitled to a severance payment equivalent to 9 months’ pay.
 If the CEO terminates his agreement, the notice period will be 6 months.

 Financial benefits pertaining to other Management Team members

 The retirement age of the Management Team members is 63 or 65, depending on the particular executive agreement in question.
-In addition to the CEO, two of the management team members have voluntary earnings-related pension insurances taken by the company as of the end of 2015.
-The costs of the insurances in 2015, for others than the CEO, amounted to EUR 83 670 (2014: EUR 160 554).
+One of the Management Team members has an earnings-related pension insurance taken by the company as of the end of 2017.
+The costs of the insurances in 2017 amounted to EUR 62 204 (2016: EUR 38 733).